Leapmotor C10: New Zealand

 The C10 was launched in New Zealand on 20 November 2024, as the first Leapmotor model to enter the New Zealand market.
 At launch, the C10 was available in the sole Design variant powered by the 69.9 kWh battery pack.

 In March 2025, the EREV range extended electric version was launched in New Zealand marketed as the Ultra Hybrid.

+Singapore

+The C10 was launched in Singapore on 30 October 2025 under distributor Cycle & Carriage, as the first Leapmotor model to enter the Singaporean market.
+It is available in the sole variant powered by the 69.9 kWh battery pack.

 South Africa

 The C10 was launched in South Africa on 15 October 2024, as the first Leapmotor model to enter the South African market.
 It is available as the range extended electric version (REEV) with two variants: Style and Design.

 Thailand

 The C10 was launched in Thailand on 28 November 2024, as the first Leapmotor model to enter the Thai market.
 At launch, the C10 is available in the sole unnamed variant, powered by the 69.9 kWh battery pack.
 In March 2025, the Style variant became available only in limited quantity and the unnamed sole variant was renamed to the Design variant.